wonderingabout/rock_paper_scissors_html/README.md

 There are many possible paths of improvements, but it's satisfying and achieved its goals.

+Enjoy!

-Feel free to share :)
+And feel free to share :)